Watch Dogs Hacking

 4. Ghost Hacking: Detection is Hardly a Problem

-The typical hacker on the run is perfectly portrayed by Aiden Pearce in Watch Dogs but the thing is, he is never caught, just as the good old hero in mainstream movies.
+The typical hacker on the run is perfectly portrayed by Aiden Pearce in Watch Dogs but the thing is, he is never caught, just as in the good old heroin mainstream movies.
 He does not only have flawless solutions for every unexpected incident, as he is able to hack any network without ever getting detected.
 No matter how many times he might hack the same networks or the same type of objects, he will just go on unnoticed.
-Once again, it’s the power of seemingly divinity.
-Even in the worst case scenarios, Aiden doesn’t need to panic because upon detection it’s extremely easy to run away through the countless weapons proportionated by the dynamic environment system.
+Once again, it’s the power of seeming divinity.
+Even in the worst-case scenarios, Aiden doesn’t need to panic because upon detection it’s extremely easy to run away through the countless weapons proportionated by the dynamic environment system.